mesaquen/bash-cheat-sheet/README.md

 # Bash Cheat Sheet

-This is a cheat sheet for bash shortcuts that help improving productivity.
-The commands were performed on a Debian 11 machine.
+Below is a list of helpful bash shortcuts to boost your productivity.
+These commands were executed on a Debian 11 operating system.

 ## Shortcuts